Assessing the use case

 Testing and Iterating

-One of the use cases for the tool developed for ITR was assessing the success of different interventions.
-Assessing the potential impact of different interventions is an essential part of what international development professionals do.
-With limited budgets, it is incredibly important that we get this right and ensure resources are being used to sustainability impact communities for the better.
+One of use-cases developed for ITR was assessing the success of different interventions.
+With limited budgets, it is incredibly important that resources in international development are used to sustainability impact communities for the better.

 “One challenge with the testing process in this context was that there was no specific answer they expected the tool to give”